• Skip to primary navigation

 About Us

-Mr. Schuyler Cunningham, MSW, LICSW, LCSW-C, LCSW, BCD
+Mr. Schuyler Cunningham, MSW, LICSW, LCSW-C, LCSW, BCN, BCD

 Director

-Mr. Schuyler C. Cunningham, MSW, LICSW (DC), LCSW-C (MD), LCSW (VA), Board Certified Diplomate, is an expert ADHD practitioner and award winning Social Worker.
+Mr. Schuyler C. Cunningham, MSW, LICSW (DC), LCSW-C (MD), LCSW (VA), Board Certified in Neurofeedback, Board Certified Diplomate, is an expert ADHD practitioner and award-winning Social Worker.
+He is one of only three Board Certified in Neurofeedback providers in Washington, DC.
+This prestigious certification, issued by the Biofeedback Certification International Alliance (BCIA), is recognized worldwide and ensures that our clients receive care from a trusted and qualified professional.
 He specializes in assessments, evaluations, and treatment.
-He also trains other mental health providers in ADHD assessment, Brain Maps/qEEGs, and treatment at the Center.
+Additionally, he trains other mental health providers in ADHD assessment, Brain Maps/qEEGs, and treatment at the Center.
 In addition to founding the Center for Neurocognitive Excellence, he practiced at the National Institutes of Health in Bethesda, MD, where he was a Principal Investigator investigating traumatic stress in people with cancer, chaired the Research Committee for the Social Work Department and provided counseling to people being treated at the Clinical Center.
 While at NIH, Schuyler was awarded two Director’s Awards and the Deborah Dozier-Hall Award for Excellence in Social Work Education.
-Additionally, he is certified in Eye Movement Desensitization and Reprocessing (EMDR) and uses brain mapping and neurofeedback as well as a variety of other approaches to create safe and individualized care for each client.
-Mr. Cunningham is a sought after speaker and has published on various aspects of mental health counseling.
+In addition, he holds a Consultant certification in Eye Movement Desensitization and Reprocessing (EMDR) and uses brain mapping and neurofeedback as well as a variety of other approaches to create safe and individualized care for each client.
+Finally, Mr. Cunningham is a sought after speaker and has published on various aspects of mental health counseling.
 Mr. Cunningham obtained his Masters in Social Work from the National Catholic School of Social Service at the Catholic University of America and holds advanced social work licenses in DC, Maryland, and Virginia.
 Illustrative List of Publications and Presentations:

 • Cunningham, S., Norman, T., & Warner, S. (2022).
 Neurofeedback: An Evidence Based Nonmedication Intervention.
 In Rapp-McCall, L., Corcoran, K., & Roberts, A.R.
 (Eds.), Social Workers’ Desk Reference.
 Oxford University Press.